 - If you have any questions, please contact our Customer Service number toll-free at (866) 509-5396 for additional information.
 (TTY users should call 711).
 Hours are 8am to 8pm, seven days a week.
 You may reach a messaging service on weekends from April 1 through September 30 and holidays.
-Please leave a message and your call will be returned the next business day. - You must get covered care from Delta Dental contracted providers, except for emergency or urgently needed services.
-If you receive services from an out-of-network provider, you may be responsible for all costs associated with those services. - You can also speak directly to a Delta Dental representative by calling (855) 251-8965.
+Please leave a message and your call will be returned the next business day. - You may get covered care from Delta Dental contracted providers in the Delta Dental Medicare Advantage Network, or you may receive care from out-of-network providers through a non-participating provider. - A non-participating provider may charge you more than the Maximum Plan Allowance payable under this Medicare Advantage Plan and you will be responsible for all charges above the Maximum Plan Allowance.
+Any amount you pay above the Maximum Plan allowance does not count toward your maximum out-of-pocket. - You can also speak directly to a Delta Dental representative by calling (855) 251-8965.